liqy09/DTBind/README.md

 ## 3 Usage
 ### 3.1  Predict with Pretrained DTBind Models

-We provide pretrained DTBind models for three prediction tasks.
+We provide a pretrained DTBind model as a predictor; before using it, you need to preprocess your protein data.
+For details, please refer to DTBind-main/data_process/README.md.

+In addition, we have prepared several preprocessed proteins for your reference and for testing DTBind.

 Simply run:

         $ python DTBind_predict.py <task>